babarrett/g80-9009/method-2-direct.md

     - No special controller needed
     - No additional boxes (kdm3, Breakout Box) needed
     - Need to create a DB-9 to PS/2 cable
+    - Need to create a 12V 500mA power-supply to DB-15 cable
     - Need to add a PS/2 to USB adapter, if you want USB
 * Cheapest hardware solution

 ### Cons:

 * You have to create a custom cable, which shouldn't be too hard to do.
+* You'll have to purchase and wire up a 12V, 500mA power-supply to a second cable.
-* You'll need another converter if you want to get to USB.
+* You'll need another converter if you want to get from PS/2 to USB.
-* You'll have to purchase and wire up a 12V, 500mA power-supply.

 ### Unknowns:

-* Unknown what pins on the DB-15 are used for 12v and ground.
-This must be determined!
 * Lock LEDs (caps, scroll, num) might, or might not work

 ---